International-Data-Spaces-Association/ids-specification/model/terminology.md

 ## ParticipantAgent

-A `ParticipantAgent` is a technology system that performs operations on behalf of a `Participant`.
+A `ParticipantAgent` is a technology system that performs operations on behalf of a `Participant`. that offers an asset.

-## IdentityProvider

-An `IdentityProvider` is a trusted technology system that creates, maintains, and manages identity information for a `Participant` and `ParticipantAgents`.

-## CredentialIssuer

-A `CredentialIssuer` is a trusted technology system that issues verifiable credentials for a `Participant` and `ParticipantAgents`.

-## Observability, Traceability and Audit Logging

-`Observability, Traceability and Audit Logging` of transactions, e.g. `Contract Negotiation`, `Data Transfer` and enforcement of access policies or usage policies, in a `Dataspace` can be a requirement.
-If a  trusted technology system is required that records and verifies those domain events.
-This is not in the scope of the current version of the document and is subject of future work.

-## DataspaceRegistrationService

-A `DataspaceRegistrationService` is a technology system that maintains the state of `Participants` in a `Dataspace`.

 ## Asset